audreyazura/HitoriDenshi_deprecated/README.md

 An example is given in the file ConfigurationFiles/default.conf

-# Depedency
+# Depedencies

-In order to build this software, you will need my [CommonUtils library package](https://github.com/audreyazura/CommonUtils).
+In order to build this software, you will need Java 11, JavaFX 11 and my [CommonUtils library package](https://github.com/audreyazura/CommonUtils).